gordnhoo/Powershell/README.md

 My powershell Scripts

-Please don´t use any od these scripts for bad intentions
+Please don´t use any of these scripts for bad intentions